 - Severe night pain

-- Pain preventing you from training for an upcoming marathon or running event
+- Pain is preventing you from training for an upcoming marathon or running event

 The key with an injeciton is to place the cortisone deep into the pes bursal tendons between the tendons and the tibia bone.
-Injection should be done with ultrasound guidance to improve accuracy and reduce side effects.
+Injection should be performed with ultrasound guidance to enhance accuracy and minimise side effects.

 After a cortisone injection for pes bursitis, you should rest from activity for about a week.
 You can restart rehab exercises after a week and run after approximately ten days.

-Further details on the pros and cons of cortisone injections can be found in this recent blog.
+For further details on the pros and cons of cortisone injections, please refer to this recent blog.

-Generally, like most tendon problems, pes bursitis can be slow and take up to 3-6 months to completely recover.
-However, in some cases, early recovery of fewer than six weeks is possible.
+Like most tendon problems, pes bursitis can be slow to recover, taking 3-6 months to recover fully.
+However, in some cases, early recovery, defined as fewer than six weeks, is possible.

 Hamstring tendonitis after TKR